eet-nu/reservation-api-docs/source/includes/_availabilities.md

 Each availability object contains:

 -   `date`: The date for this availability entry
--   `timeslots`: An object where each key is a time slot (in "HH:MM" format) and each value is an array with two elements:
+-   `timeslots`: An array of time slot objects, where each object contains:
+    -   `timeslot`: The time in "HH:MM" format
-    -   The first element is the minimum number of seats available
+    -   `min`: The minimum number of seats available at this time
-    -   The second element is the maximum number of seats available
+    -   `max`: The maximum number of seats available at this time